 Each child over the age of one year are allowed to bring a smaller blanket and pillow.
-A small soft nap time toy may be brought for children over the age of one.
+Small nap time toys may be brought for children over the age of one.
 All belongings must be marked to prevent loss.
 Parents are responsible for laundering these weekly and returning them to the center.
-The center is not responsible for belongings brought in.